[Coronavirus] Russia's top coronavirus 'fake news' stories

 "Soros should be lynched," Dugin added, referring to US philanthropist George Soros, who promotes democracy in Europe.

-Dugin appealed to "a tiny fraction of the society.
-That's marginal and fringe, and can be totally ignored," Anton Shekhovtsov, a scholar of Russian propaganda at the Institute for Euro-Atlantic Cooperation, said.
+Dugin appealed to "a tiny fraction of society that's marginal and fringe and can be totally ignored," Anton Shekhovtsov, a scholar of Russian propaganda at the Institute for Euro-Atlantic Cooperation, a think-tank in Kiev, said.

-But some of the other stories were proving more catchy because "many in Europe feel disempowered by the pandemic", he added.
+But some of the other stories were more catchy because "many in Europe feel disempowered by the pandemic", Shekhovtsov added.

-"They seek someone to blame for the spread of the virus, and expectedly find conspiracy theories useful in this regard," Shekhovtsov said.
+"They seek someone to blame for the spread of the virus and expectedly find conspiracy theories useful in this regard," he said.

-Coronavirus fakes appealed to people "on the edge of the society" in Europe who already distrusted elites and foreigners, Jakub Kalensky, another propaganda expert at the Atlantic Council, said.
+Coronavirus fakes appealed to people "on the edge of society" in Europe who already distrusted governments, business elites, and foreigners, Jakub Kalensky, another Atlantic Council expert, said.

-The demographic that easily swallowed this type of thing was a lost cause, the experts indicated.
+The demographic that easily swallowed conspiracy theories might be a lost cause.

 "I don't think that disinformation about the coronavirus can be debunked ...
 People who distrust the government will only become even more convinced that the authorities are hiding the 'real truth'," Shekhovtsov said.